Metrics that Matter

 The USRC Building Rating System assigns one to five stars along the dimensions of

 The potential for people in the building to get out of the building unharmed after an event.

 The estimated cost to repair the building as a percentage of the building’s replacement cost.

-An estimate of the minimum time required to effect repairs and to remove safety hazards impeding use of the building.
+An estimate of the minimum time required to effect repairs and to remove safety hazards impeding use.